 YES.
 We are very serious about our commitment to girls and families regardless of their financial means.
 Since the best tournaments continue to occur predominantly on the East Coast, we recognize the significant travel cost that comes with club participation.
 Please do not hesitate to reach out so that we can find a solution that works best for your family.
 We will not ask you a bunch of questions nor require you to provide proof of your financial hardship.

-While coaches have been secured for all teams, some of our coaches have commitments to other teams through January 2020.
-While this is certainly not the case for all of our coaches, out of respect for coaches currently committed elsewhere, we will not release the names of our coaches until January.
 All teams will be led by a female head coach.
-While STEPS appreciates the wonderful male coaches that coach for our club, we are very fortunate to have a number of talented women interested in coaching for the 2020 season.
-To support the development of our coaches as leaders and to reinforce this empirically supported benefit for girls, we will honor this commitment this season.
+While STEPS appreciates the wonderful male coaches that coach, we are very fortunate to have a number of talented women interested in coaching.
+To support the development of our coaches as leaders and to reinforce this empirically supported benefit for girls, we will continue to honor this commitment.

-Practice locations will vary depending on field space, but all locations will be on the West side of the bridge.
-Fields will first be assigned in San Francisco, followed by the Peninsula and Marin.
-We will do our best to account for siblings and/or carpools, particularly for those families commuting from the East Bay.
+Practice locations will vary depending on field space, but our main practice site is at St. Ignatius College Prep in San Francisco, followed by Redwood HS in Larkspur (Marin County).
 As soon as field space is assigned we will communicate practice times and locations.
 Practices will most likely occur on Sundays.
 During the summer, we will do our best to offer midweek practices.
 We are very aware of the significant traffic burden for many of our families and we will do our best to schedule practices during off-peak commuting times.
 We will work with you if your child is unable to make midweek practices.
 We will ask that you help support your child’s ability to practice independently with wall-ball and other routines provided by coaches.

 At STEPS California, we’re focused on providing a club lacrosse experience designed for the highly competitive, dedicated player.
-Currently, we will offer one team per grad year with a roster size of 18-21 players.
+We will offer ONE team per grad year with a roster size of 20-22 players.
 It is important to us that we never sacrifice quality for quantity.
 As lacrosse continues to grow in the Bay Area and the number of elite lacrosse players increases, we will re-evaluate the number of teams we offer in each age group.

 While we want to emphasize that tournament attendance is very important, we recognize that conflicts exists for pre-scheduled summer camps, family vacations, or other sports.
 If your child is offered a roster spot, please be sure to communicate conflicts in advance.
-While the expectation is to make all tournaments, we support the multi-sport athlete and the balance that comes with activities beyond lacrosse.
-Please communicate at early as possible if a conflict exists so that we can do our best to ensure that the teams will still be able to compete competitively.
+While the expectation is for players to be in attendance for all tournaments, we support the multi-sport athlete and the balance that comes with activities beyond lacrosse.
+Please communicate as early as possible if a conflict exists so that we can do our best to ensure that the teams will still be able to compete competitively.
 Certainly, the expectation to prioritize lacrosse grows as the girls enter high school and recruiting years.
 Please don’t hesitate to reach out.
 This will not impact whether your child makes a team.